gabuh/.java/README.md

 #### BigDecimal currency values

-- Using only double to operate large amount of datas can take inprecise results.
+- Using only double to operate a large amount of datas can give inprecise results.
 So BigDecimal was created to handle and solve this specific problem.
 - To use BigDecimal you must import it from java.math
 - You can follow the following steps:
  1. Converting the number into String